 There are a few standard hook grips to choose from.
-Pencil grip and knife grip are the most common ways to hold onto your hook, and I genuinely think that for some people one is much faster than the other.
+Pencil grip and knife grip are the most common ways to hold onto it, and I genuinely think that for some people one is much faster than the other.

-If you’re used to holding your hook one way, try another method and see if you find it easier to manipulate.
+If you’re used to one grip, try another method and see if you find it easier to manipulate.
 You might be surprised by the added speed.